 He’s a huge fan of leftovers

-Piling leftovers into Tupperware seems undeniably un-royal, but Prince Charles’ disdain for food waste trumps any desire for fresher grub.
+Piling leftovers into Tupperware seems undeniably un-royal, but King Charles’s disdain for food waste trumps any desire for fresher grub.
 “If we made roasted lamb and there were leftovers, we’d probably go and make Shepherd’s pie the next night,” former royal chef Carolyn Robb told a biographer.
 “The prince was very economical and very much believed that nothing should go to waste.
 If there were leftovers, they’d be used one way or another.
 If not for him, then rehashed and used for a meal the following day.”
-Prince Charles would even pack up leftovers from tea time and reuse them day after day until they were gone, his former private secretary Clive Alderton added.
-You won’t believe these other 15 surprisingly frugal habits of the British royal family.

 He’s a proponent of organic eating

-For nearly 30 years, Prince Charles has managed the Duchy Home Farm, where he raises cattle, pigs, and sheep using organic farming methods.
+For more than 30 years, King Charles managed the Duchy Home Farm, where he raised cattle, pigs and sheep using organic farming methods.
 He’s been vocal about the need for a shift in agriculture, announcing during a Soil Association event that “the very future of humanity may depend to a very large extent on a mainstream transition to more sustainable farming practices, based of course on organic principles.”
-And the Prince of Wales practices what he preaches.
-He’ll always bring a pile of organic food to the royal family’s Christmas celebrations, according to former royal chef Darren McGrady.
-These are the eating habits of the rest of the royal family.

 He’s a workaholic

-Prince Charles wrote the 1980 instant-classic The Old Man of Lochnagar based on a story about a Scottish man that he told his younger brothers, Andrew and Edward, when they were little.
-The picture book has since been adapted into an animated film, a musical, and a ballet, with proceeds benefitting Charles’ charity for at-risk kids and young adults, The Prince’s Trust.
-Don’t miss these look-alike photos between Prince Charles and his son, Prince William.
+King Charles wrote the 1980 instant classic The Old Man of Lochnagar, based on a story about a Scottish man that he told his younger brothers, Andrew and Edward, when they were little.
+The picture book has since been adapted into an animated film, a musical and a ballet, with proceeds benefitting The Prince’s Trust, Charles’s charity for at-risk kids and young adults.

 He’d fallen for Camilla before meeting Diana

-When Prince Charles was 23, one of his friends from university introduced him to Camilla Shand, hoping the two would hit it off, according to Charles at Seventy.
+When Charles was 23, one of his friends from university introduced him to Camilla Shand, hoping the two would hit it off, according to Charles at Seventy.
 The two became fast friends, and Charles fell hard for Camilla.
-Unfortunately for the prince, his love interest was still in love with her own former flame, Andrew Parker Bowles.
-When Parker Bowles’ Army duties sent him to Germany, Charles seemed to have a chance with the girl of his dreams—that is, until Charles himself left for an eight-month Navy duty in 1973.
-By the time he came back, he’d missed his chance.
-Camilla was engaged to Parker Bowles.
-Don’t miss these other 15 things you never knew about Duchess Camilla.
+Unfortunately for the king, his love interest was still in love with her own former flame, Andrew Parker Bowles.

 He didn’t really want to marry Diana